|Soyuz delivers Meridian-M satellite

 After the launch, the Combined Space Operations Center, CSpOC, in the United States listed a Fregat upper stage in a 885 by 39,570-kilometer orbit with an inclination 62.786 degrees toward the Equator and an orbital period of 719.82 minutes, which is close to a 12-hour Molniya-type orbit used by Meridian missions.
 The spacecraft was then found in a slightly higher 993 by 39,741-kilometer orbit.

-In the meantime, the third stage of the Soyuz-2-1a rocket, which by design cutoff and separated just before it had developed orbital velocity, naturally reentered the Earth's atmopshere and burned up over a designated area south of New Zealand.
+In the meantime, the third stage of the Soyuz-2-1a rocket, which by design cut off its engine and separated just before it had developed orbital velocity, naturally reentered the Earth's atmopshere and burned up over a designated area south of New Zealand.

 Several hours after the launch, the official Russian media quoted the Ministry of Defense representatives as saying that specialists of the Titov Chief Test Center "conducted operations to dispose off Fregat upper stage from the satellite's orbit."
 In reality, these types of maneuvers are pre-programmed before the flight and upper stages like Fregat are not designed to receive commands from the ground.